corresponds/eks-alb-helm-terraform/README.md

 ```

 ### Notes
 Your contributions are welcome!
-If you find any issues or have suggestions, please open an [issue](https://github.com/corresponds/gekas/issues) or submit a [pull request](https://github.com/corresponds/gekas/pulls).
+If you find any issues or have suggestions, please open an [issue](https://github.com/corresponds/gekas/issues) or PR
+- How to PR
+  - Fork the repository
+  - Create a new branch
+  - Commit code changes
+  - Submit a Pull Request (PR)